 Researchers have been studying and working with mRNA vaccines for decades.
 They teach our cells how to make a protein–or even just a piece of protein–that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.
 They cannot give someone COVID-19.
 They do not affect or interact with our DNA in any way.

 The vaccine has been administered in waves depending on your occupation and risk of complications if you were to develop COVID-19.
 The general order of vaccination has been proceeding as follows according to Ohio Department of Health (ODH) and Center for Disease Control & Prevention (CDC) guidelines.

 If you have had a severe allergic reaction (anaphylaxis) or an immediate allergic reaction (within 4 hours), even if not severe, to any ingredient in a mRNA COVID-19 vaccine, you should not get a mRNA COVID-19 vaccine.

 Those who experience immediate reaction to the first vaccine or to polyethylene glycol (PEG)/polysorbate should not receive vaccination until cleared by allergist or in a setting with immediate care available.
-For a full list of ingredients, see Moderna’s COVID-19 Vaccine Fact Sheet for Recipients and Caregivers and Pfizer-BioNTech COVID-19 Vaccine Fact Sheet for Recipients and Caregivers.
+For a full list of ingredients, see Moderna’s COVID-19 Vaccine Fact Sheet for Recipients and Caregivers Pfizer-BioNTech COVID-19 Vaccine Fact Sheet for Recipients and Caregivers and Janssen COVID-19 Vaccine Fact Sheet for Recipients and Caregivers.